 What’s the key point to ponder?

 The Scriptures were written from a Hebrew mindset, as the overwhelming proportion of its authors were Hebrew.
 Thus, holy writ rings and resonates with Hebraic values—which, it can be argued, is in accord with what God values.
-(Note: not everything Hebraic is of God; like all culture, it is had deteriorated over time.
+(Note: not everything Hebraic is of God; like all culture, it deteriorated over time.
 However, the values came first, seeded by God, and the people that first blossomed from that pure seed became the Hebrew nation.)

 In contrast, we read the Scriptures with Greek-tinted glasses.
 Our society today is still steeped in Greek values.
 And our inherited dogma is rife with it.

 It is my opinion that one of the worst hack jobs of this phenomenon is what the pagan import of Hades (and in turn, Hell) has done to the concept of eternal judgment.
 And that this reflects poorly on the very nature of God makes it, in my mind, the worst.